resistorsoftware/Shopify-Developer-Book/text/01_Who_For/01_Who_For.markdown

 ### What is Assumed by the Author ###

 Nothing.
 Assumptions are almost always wrong.
 This is no written attempt to coddle anyone on the path to mastering some specific aspect of Shopify.
 This book is *not* a "Learn Shopify in 7 minutes, 7 hours, or 7 days" recipe book.
-There is no attempt to put into words any of the magic spells, incantations or shimmy shimmy slow dancing in the dark that goes into the workaday world of a professional coder.
+There is no attempt to put into words any of the magic spells, incantations or dangerous chemistry that goes into the workaday world of a professional Shopify coder.

 ### About the Author ###